 The Many Uses of Muting

 Muting someone on Twitter isn’t just about quieting the over-sharers or giving yourself space from difficult relatives.
 Sure, that is its primary objective, but it is also useful if you manage social media accounts for work or as a profession.
-I used to do both of those and I would use the mute function a lot.
+I used to do both of those and used the mute function often.

 Muting individual Twitter users is handy both personally and professionally.
 Personally, you get to avoid their Tweets while remaining connected.
 This avoids some of that awkwardness that comes with blocking or unfriending someone who will probably want to know why or find some new and exciting way to harass you.
 Professionally, it means you can clean up a commercial Twitter feed, filter out the marketing, spam, bots, and trolls, and keep your timeline free and clear.